mariuswatz/ITP2013Parametric/README.md

 New:

+- UGeo.getQ(), UGeoGroup.getQ(): Returns UQuad face data from UGeoGroups of type QUADS or QUAD_STRIP.
+UQuad extends UFace, and most standard functions inherited from UFace should work as is.
+I haven't had a chance to look over the code in detail, so there might be some glitches.
+- UGeoGenerator.geodesicSphere(): Creates geodesic sphere by subdividing an icosahedron to a specified level.
+- geodesicSphere prototypes: Some standard mesh types are now stored internally for reuse, for instance spheres and geodesics.
+Pre-generated platonic solids are also included.
+- The new methods related to prototypes are: UGeoGenerator.getPrototype(), UGeoGenerator.listPrototypes(), UGeoGenerator.addProtoType()
+-

+Fixes:

+- Bug in ASCII STL import
+- Bugs in UGeoGenerator (scale() was used instead of scaleToDim())

+## December 08

+New:

 - Added package: unlekker.mb2.externals.
 This will contain utility classes for interfacing ModelbuilderMk2 with other libraries, converting data structures as needed and giving access to useful tools not provided by ModelbuilderMk2 itself.
 - unlekker.mb2.externals.UGeomerative: Converts data structures from the [Geomerative library by Ricard Marxer](https://github.com/rikrd/geomerative/).
 Geomerative is useful for reading SVG files and creating vertex outlines of the geometry they contain.
 - unlekker.mb2.externals.UPoly2Tri: Interface to [Poly2Tri-java by Wu Liang](http://sites-final.uclouvain.be/mema/Poly2Tri/), making it possible to triangulate both simple (single-contour) and compound (contour with holes) polygons into a valid UGeo mesh.
 Especially useful for converting RPolygon geometry from Geometry to UGeo.